-You may have noticed we changed our name.
-We dropped our assumed business name (OTE) and are back to only using TIC.
 The Travel Information Council (TIC) is responsible for governing our agency.
 The Council is composed of eight volunteers appointed by the Governor and one member of the Oregon Transportation Commission.
-At least one appointee must reside in each of Oregon’s five congressional districts.
+At least one appointee must reside in each of Oregon’s five (soon to be six) congressional districts.
 The Council meets quarterly to fulfill its mission of creating a great visitor experience by providing directions to destinations, connecting travelers with Oregon’s resources, and ensuring safe and convenient travel.
 Meet the Council members.

 Find out when our governing council will meet next or review minutes from the last meeting.